sedaryildirim/responsive-halloween-project/README.md

 - learned how to use emmet correctly with class chaining
 - fixed several errors with troubleshooting for display issues
-- better understanding of developer tools whislt searching for bugs
+- better understanding of developer tools whilst searching for bugs
 - learned more css shorthand
 - better understanding of bem naming structure